 Supporting community organizations and your colleagues who work with them!

 There is a long tradition of community engagement at Tufts, especially by students.
-The Leonard Carmichael Society, along with other student groups, volunteers at dozens of community organizations in the Greater Boston area.
-There are students from the professional schools and graduate programs who run volunteer programs as well.
-Staff often serve on boards or work with neighborhood organizations, and faculty frequently volunteer their expertise.
-Even Tufts alumni have organized to perform service projects.
+The Leonard Carmichael Society (Tufts' umbrella organization for 30+ community service groups) along with other student groups across our four campuses volunteer at over a hundred community organizations in the Greater Boston area.
+Additionally, our staff and faculty are actively engaged in our host communities.
+They run programs, serve on local boards and organize service projects.

-Any proposal for projects or activities is welcome.
-Activities funded in the past include environmental education programs, instruments for a youth marching band, preserving documents and photos for a historical society, furniture for a home for disabled adults, a wig bank for cancer patients, special sports equipment for school aged children, an after-school arts program, a laptop computer for a domestic violence-prevention program, transportation for seniors, food staples for a food pantry, a gardening program for children, computer software for special needs children, and winter outerwear for homeless people.
+This grant may fund any specific project, activity, or equipment purchase.
+Proposals funded in the past include environmental education programs, instruments for a youth marching band, preserving documents and photos for a historical society, furniture for a home for disabled adults, a wig bank for cancer patients, special sports equipment for school aged children, an after-school arts program, a laptop computer for a domestic violence-prevention program, transportation for seniors, food staples for a food pantry, a gardening program for children, computer software for special needs children, and winter outerwear for homeless individuals.